khulnasoft-lab/clix.py/docs/tutorial/launch.md

-You can launch applications from your CLI program with `typer.launch()`.
+You can launch applications from your CLI program with `clix.launch()`.

 It will launch the appropriate application depending on the URL or file type you pass it: